carlosjln/jsonbadger/docs/jsonb-ops.md

 ## Update Shapes

-The SQL-side contract is operator-style:
+The internal JSONB contract is operator-style:
 1. `$replace_roots`: plain object payload replacement.
 2. `$unset`: array of dot paths.
 3. `$set`: map of dot path -> value.
 4. Any top-level non-`$` key is treated as implicit `$set`.

+The public `Model.update_one(...)` API is different:
+1. `$set`
+2. `$insert`
+3. `$set_lax`
+4. row-level `updated_at` at the root when provided explicitly

+`src/model/operations/update-one.js` is the boundary that adapts the public update API and tracker deltas into the internal JSONB operator contract above.

 Tracked document updates come from `DeltaTracker` as: